acollamati/starchat-doc/docs/index.md

 ### 5. Index the FAQs (optional)

-You might want to activate the [knowledge base](#services) for simple Question and Anwer.
+TODO: You might want to activate the [knowledge base](#configuration-of-the-answer-recommender-knowledge-base) for simple Question and Anwer.

 ## Install without Docker